marpojr/marpojr/README.md

-- 👋 Hi, I’m Marcos Portes Jr, also Marpo.
+- 👋 Hi, I’m Marcos Portes Jr...or Marpo.
 - 👀 I’m interested in computers, games and broa de fubá.
 - 🌱 I’m currently learning programming.
-- 💞️ I seek knowledge and new experiences!
+- 🌍 I seek knowledge and new experiences.
 - 📫 How to reach me: @marpojr in socials.

 <!---